Yulparija

-Yulparirra or Yulparija (Yulparitja) is one of the Wati languages of the large Pama–Nyungan family of Australia.
-It is sometimes counted as a dialect of the Western Desert Language, but is classified as a distinct language in Bowern.
+Yulparija is one of the Wati languages of the large Pama–Nyungan family of Australia.
+It is sometimes counted as a dialect of the Western Desert language, but is classified as a distinct language in Bowern.

 It is one of the components of the Martu Wangka koine.

 Phonology

 Yulparija has a typical phonemic inventory for languages of the Kimberley area.
 It uses 17 consonants in five distinct places of articulation.